cfenollosa/aekii/README.md

             KeyCode::VK_CONSUMERKEY_EJECT, ModifierFlag:: COMMAND_L | ModifierFlag:: OPTION_L
         </autogen>
     </item>

+*Update:* With Mavericks, the trick above opens the "Shut down" dialog.
+If you want to send your mac directly to sleep, open Seil and use the option "Change ADB Power Key".

 ### Other remappings

-I am very used to have the right option key next to the space on my MBA, which is handy because I write in Spanish using the US keyboard, and that right option lets me do accents and other latin letters.
+I am very used to have the right option key close to the space on my MBA, which is handy because I write in Spanish using the US keyboard, and that right option lets me do accents and other latin letters.
 I had the idea of switching the right command and option